Mexico seeks to neutralize Trump’s tariff threat

 But now Trump’s Republican allies also warn that tariffs on Mexican imports would jeopardize the deal.

-Jorge Guajardo, senior director of the McLarty Associates consulting firm, said that Mexico’s swift response signals that it takes the situation seriously, but the mission success relies mostly on Trump’s mood.
+Jorge Guajardo, senior director of the McLarty Associates consulting firm, said Mexico’s swift response signals that it takes the situation seriously, but the mission’s success will depend mostly on Trump’s mood.

 “There is nothing Mexico or other country can do,” said Guajardo, who previously was Mexican ambassador to China.

-Ebrard, meanwhile, has spent an unusually extended time in Washington after arriving over the weekend, meeting with U.S. Cabinet officials and holding news conferences to warn that tariffs would hurt both countries.
+Ebrard, meanwhile, has spent an unusually extended time in Washington, having arrived over the weekend, meeting with U.S. Cabinet officials and holding news conferences to warn that tariffs would hurt both countries.

 “So, what are we doing?
 Diplomacy.
 What is Mexico a specialist in?
 Diplomacy with the United States.
 Two hundred years,” Ebrard said with a wide smile.